-Natural sense of discovery is indispensable and needs to be protected in any level of user experience.
+A natural sense of discovery is essential and needs to be protected at any level of user experience.
 It's not a good idea to force people into flows they didn't choose.

-The type of a guide, the way it displays, and the limits such as click restrictions on the page will all define the level of interference you are creating for your end-users.
+The type of a Guide, the way it displays, and the limits such as click restrictions on the page will all define the level of interference you create for your end-users.

-For guides that are automatically triggered, we strongly recommend using the Quit Icon at the first step so people can exit the tour if they want to.
-Locking them inside the tour until they finish it is only going to create frustration.
+For Guides that are automatically triggered, we strongly recommend using the Quit Icon at the first step so people can exit the tour if they want to.
+Locking them inside the tour until they finish it will only create frustration.

 Besides, asking whether they want to take a tour in the first step will lead to much better completion and satisfaction rates.
 Here, you can use Call-to-Action Buttons.

-Hints💡: Hotspots, Checklist, and Help Centers are static features to be used.
-They can be placed on several locations on a page and contain one ore multiple guides organizedly.
+Tip: Hotspots and Checklists are static features to be used.
+They can be placed on several locations on a page and contain one or multiple Guides organized.